-CSBD presents registered apprenticeships (RA) as an option for employers who need to build their talent pipelines.
-CSBD refers interested employers to the local Florida Department of Education Apprenticeship Training Representative to start the RA program application process.
+CSBD presents RA as an option for employers who need to build their talent pipelines and refers interested employers to the local Florida Department of Education Apprenticeship Training Representative to start the RA program application process.
+In addition, CSBD collaborates with the industry associations in our targeted industries to identify employers with training needs that can be addressed through registered apprenticeships.